Color names

 #FFD300

-Medium Slate Blue is a medium shade of blue with subtle violet undertones, combining the calmness of blue and the warmth of purple.
+Dark Slate Blue is a dark bluish-purple shade that combines the depth of slate with a touch of blue.
 It was added to the X11 color system in 1999.

 Lemon chiffon is the X11 color and web color lemonchiffon.
 It was formulated in 1987 when it was first introduced as a named color in the X Window System.
 After the invention of the World Wide Web in 1991, these colors became known as the X11 web colors.